ericfortmeyer/HODI/README.md

 ## Unit Testing
 When unit testing the HTTPHandler functions, you could simply pass the dependencies without having to set up a test server.
-In other words, the tests can focus on the handlers behavior instead of the distraction of dependency injection.
+In other words, the tests can focus on the handlers behavior instead of caring about dependency injection.